Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Experiments

 {\bf Multi-product newsvendor problem with a single capacity constraint.} We set the capacity constraint to be $\sum_{j=1}^p \omegeun^{(j)} \leq 40$.
-For the misspecified setting, we assume each product $j$ has demand distribution $\mathcal{N}(j\theteun,1+0.9j)$.
 The rest of the set up is the same as that of the unconstrained problem.
 Notice the sum of optimal ordering quantities exceed 40 in the unconstrained problem, and therefore the constraint will be active.

 {\bf Contextual newsvendor problem. } We generate a dataset $\{\ctext_i,\ran_i\}_{i=1}^n$, where feature $\ctext\in\mathbb{R}^2$ is uniformly sampled from $[0,1]^2$, and the demand distribution is Gaussian with mean $(1,\ctext^\top)\thete= 2+(0.5,0.5)^\top \ctext$ and fixed variance $\sigma^2=1$.
 Notice the ground truth is $\theteun_0=(2, 0.5, 0.5)$.
 For the well-specified setting, we assume the demand distribution is $\mathcal{N}((1,\ctext^\top)\thete, 1)$, where $\thete$ are unknown parameters that we want to learn.
 For the misspecified setting, we assume the demand distribution is Uniform$\sim(0,(1,\ctext^\top)\thete)$, where $\thete$ are unknown parameters that we want to learn.